The handover: how we work out your opening meter readings when you switch

 Step one: You send an opening meter reading

-Five days before the date you fully switch over to us (your ‘Supply Start Date’), we’ll email you asking for an opening meter reading.
+Before you fully switch over to us (on your ‘Supply Start Date’), we’ll email you asking for an opening meter reading.

-From that date, you’ve got 10 days to submit a reading.
+You can submit a meter read up to 5 days after your supply start date.
 If you send one any more than five days after your Supply Start Date, we won't be able to use it – we'll agree on an estimated reading instead.

 We’ll ask you for readings every month you’re with us, but the first one is the most important.
 It helps us start your account on the right tentacle, and means your old supplier will create your final bill based on how much energy you'd really used when you officially switched away from them.